 Patients also benefit from our leading-edge clinical research and access to the latest technologies.
 We conduct a broad range of clinical studies to better understand these diseases, achieve earlier diagnosis and improve treatment for our patients.

-We also provide community outreach programs, including an annual symposium designed to give patients and caregivers access to the latest information on Parkinson's disease treatment and research findings.
+We also provide community outreach programs, including our annual symposium on Nov.
+23, 2019, which are designed to give patients and caregivers access to the latest information on Parkinson's disease treatment and research findings.